chris-dykes-j/chris-dykes-j/README.md

 I'm a noob programmer, student, and drummer.
 I have varying degrees of experience with Java, Python, JS, PHP, and Rust.
-Currently, I'm working on a browser application that will help new musicians work on their rhythm (for as long I can maintain my attention); I was initially planning to make it a desktop application, but I realised that it would be more useful and much easier to work in the browser.
+Currently, I'm working on a browser application that will help new musicians work on their rhythm (for as long I can maintain my attention).
+I am also working on a personal blog site.

 The j is for Jazz.